 Having outgrown it’s location, Le Cordon Bleu Ottawa relocated to the Munross Mansion built in 1874 by Scottish lumberman James Mather, one of the first members of the Canadian National Railway Board of Directors.

 The building has been carefully restored to its original grandeur and is home to two organizations, Le Cordon Bleu Ottawa Culinary Arts Institute and Le Cordon Bleu Signatures Restaurant.
 It has been renovated to include an addition at the rear of the building to accommodate the school’s teaching kitchens.
 All classes are taught in state-of-the-art facilities with specially designed amphitheatres featuring close-circuit camera, mirrors and audio systems for demonstration classes and professional kitchens for practical hands-on training.

 The first Boulangerie de Base class was held at Le Cordon Bleu Ottawa in September 2013.
 Created by the Ottawa campus, this specialised course is designed specifically for those wishing to pursue excellence in the craft of Boulangerie.

 Le Cordon Bleu's 120th Anniversary is celebrated around the world.

-Le Cordon Bleu has a presence in 20 countries with more than 40 international schools, training over 20,000 students of more than 70 different nationalities every year.
+Le Cordon Bleu has a presence in 20 countries with 35 international schools, training over 20,000 students of more than 100 different nationalities every year.
 Students are taught by our Master Chefs, of which the majority come from Michelin-starred restaurants or are winners of prestigious competitions and titles such as Meilleur Ouvrier de France.
 They pass on their knowledge of classic French cuisine and modern international culinary techniques to our students.